qinyanjuidavid/Kikao-Hostels/README.md

 # Hostel-Management-API
-Simple Rest API for hostel management
+Kikao Hostels is a Hostel management API